flamedfury/flamedfury.com/src/about.md

 My interests are many.

-M enjoy keeping fit, either by working out in my garage gym or walking the dogs many times a day.
+I enjoy keeping fit, either by working out in my garage gym or walking the dogs many times a day.

 Working out, walking the dogs, or chores around the house, I'm most likley [listening to music](../recordshelf/). it's not often that I'm not!